 Verbit’s AI-generated transcripts also offer differentiated value in that they are actionable.
 Users can search these transcripts in real-time for keywords, take notes, highlight within them and take advantage of additional interactive features.

 If time is of the essence, these AI-powered transcripts produce strong enough results to begin being used on their own.
 Verbit can and does recommend complementing the AI with human fact checkers though.
 These human editors can work on transcripts live as they are produced by the ASR machine.
-This dual process delivers the 99% accuracy rates which are needed to guarantee accessibility or meet ADA guidelines in academic settings.
+This dual process enables Verbit to better reach its targeted 99% accuracy rates which are needed to guarantee accessibility or meet ADA guidelines in academic settings.

 Verbit’s transcription service also gets smarter with each use to produce greater accuracy each time a client uses it.
 The machine can learn to identify a speaker’s voice or differentiate between multiple voices.
 It can pick up on quick cadences and nuances as well with time.
 Additionally, users can upload difficult terminology into the machine before using it to help train it.
 For example, a biology professor can upload materials from the textbook into Verbit’s ASR machine so the technology learns the terms the professor will likely reference in lectures and transcribe them properly when they are mentioned.